Paaarth/core-js/README.md

 # core-js
-This is simple file to get github user data.
+This is simle Javascript Programmes!!!
+Hope this helps :-)